rickvanbodegraven/project-mandy/README.md

 # Project MANDY

-Mandy is an acronym that stands for 'Mostly Available, Not Yet Done'.
+Mandy is an acronym that stands for 'Mostly Available, Not Done Yet'.